eth-cscs/DLA-Future/misc/synchronization.md

 the future contains a tile with constant element ant it is transformed in a shared future.
 A copy of the shared future is stored in the matrix for successive call to `read()` which simply return the stored object.
+Figure 1 shows how the mechanism works, while Figure 2 contains the legend.
+![Fig. 1 Graphical representation of the promise-future mechanism for a tile of the matrix object.
+](figures/matrix_sync.png)
+*Fig. 1 Graphical representation of the promise-future mechanism for a tile of the matrix object.*
+![Fig. 2 Legend for Figure 1, 3, 4.
+](figures/legend.png)
+*Fig. 2 Legend for Figure 1, 3, 4.*

-Extra care has to be used for correct exception handling.
+Extra care has to be used to ensure correct exception handling.
 The tile destructor sets the promise value if it was called during normal execution, while it sets an exception when it is called after an exception has been thrown.
 If the future f contains an exception the call to `get()` in the continuation will rethrow the exception,